 The SEC and the Financial Accounting Standards Board requires supplemental disclosures for oil and gas producers based on a standardized measure of discounted future net cash flows relating to proved oil and gas reserve quantities.
-Under this disclosure, future cash inflows are computed by applying the average prices during the twelvemonth period prior to the fiscal year-end, determined as an unweighted arithmetic average of the first-day-of-the-month price for each month within such period, unless prices are defined by contractual arrangements, excluding escalations based upon future conditions.
+Under this disclosure, future cash inflows are computed by applying the average prices during the twelve-month period prior to the fiscal year-end, determined as an unweighted arithmetic average of the first-day-of-the-month price for each month within such period, unless prices are defined by contractual arrangements, excluding escalations based upon future conditions.
 Future price changes are only considered to the extent provided by contractual arrangements in existence at year end.
 The standardized measure of discounted future net cash flows is achieved by using a discount rate of 10% a year to reflect the timing of future cash flows relating to proved oil and gas reserves.
 Numerous uncertainties are inherent in estimating volumes and the value of proved reserves and in projecting future production rates and the timing of development of non-producing reserves.
 Such reserve estimates are subject to change as additional information becomes available.
 The reserves actually recovered and the timing of production may be substantially different from the reserve estimates.
-See Note 8 of the Notes to Financial Statements in Item 8 hereof for additional information regarding the proved oil and gas reserves of the Trust.
+See Part II Item 8 "Financial Statements - Notes to Financial Statements - Note 8 Supplemental Oil and Gas Information (Unaudited)" for additional information regarding the proved oil and gas reserves of the Trust.
 Other than those filed with the SEC, our estimated reserves have not been filed with or included in any reports to any federal agency.